EvvGC/Firmware/README.md

     - where it talks about importing a .cproject file, use the one in the setup folder called .cproject.orig

-20130629 - added USB libaries and stubbed in the VCP code (NOT FUNCTIONAL)
+20130629 - added USB libaries and stubbed in the VCP code (NOT FUNCTIONAL) 20130629 - added newlib_stubs.c - these are the stub routines that should allow the uarts to function like
+           consoles with limited input/output features like printf, etc.